 Throughout our nation's history, America's first ladies have influenced politics, domestic policy, and global diplomacy.
-The attitudes and expectations of the role of First Lady of the United States continue to evolve—an evolution that mirrors the changing status of women in America.
-The position of First Lady and the influence of the remarkable women who have held the position are a fascinating topic in American culture, and they are increasingly receiving more attention for their accomplishments and impact.
+Popular expectations of the role continue to evolve, mirroring the changing status of women in America.
+The position of first lady, and the influence and accomplishments of the remarkable women who have held the title, pose a fascinating topic in American culture.

-American University's Legacies of America's First Ladies initiative and conference series features distinguished guests—first ladies, former presidents, and first families; White House staff; scholars and authors; and members of the media—who highlight the significant contributions these women make by using their platform to advocate for issues, promote change, and improve our society.
+American University's Legacies of America's First Ladies Initiative (FLI) and conference series features distinguished guests-- first ladies, former presidents, and first families; White House staff; scholars and authors; and members of the media-- who highlight the significant contributions from these women, as they use their platform to advocate for issues, promote change, and improve our society.

-The First Ladies Initiative's conference series was launched in March 2011 at American University, and led to a partnership with the National Archives Presidential Libraries and academic and historical institutions including The White House Historical Association to tell the important story of America's First Ladies.
-In November 2011 the first national conference was held in Texas, the only state with three presidential libraries, at the George Bush Presidential Library and Museum at Texas A&M University.
-We then headed to Southern Methodist University, hosted by the George W. Bush Presidential Center, in March 2012.
-The final conference of the Texas series was held in November 2012 at the Lyndon Baines Johnson Library and Museum at the University of Texas—Austin.
-In April 2013, in honor of Betty Ford's 95th birthday, the Gerald R. Ford Presidential Museum hosted a conference in Grand Rapids, Michigan.
+The Initiative launched in March 2011 at American University, in partnership with the National Archives Presidential Libraries and other academic and historical institutions, including The White House Historical Association.
+Later that year, the first national conference was held at the George Bush Presidential Library and Museum at Texas A&M University.
+Conferences followed at the George W. Bush Presidential Center, the Lyndon Baines Johnson Library and Museum, and the Gerald R. Ford Presidential Museum.

 Executive-in-Residence, Center for Congressional and Presidential Studies